435 Tate Hall

 Active Research and Interests

-- Understanding the role of poyphosphate metabolism(s) in sediment geochemistry and microbial ecology
+Understanding the role of polyphosphate metabolism(s) in sediment geochemistry and human dental caries

 Professional Society Membership

 - Geological Society of America

 - Society for the Advancement of Chicanos and Native Americans in Science

 - Simons Foundation Early Career Investigator in Marine Microbial Ecology and Evolution, 2015

 - National Academy of Sciences Kavli Frontiers of Science Fellow, 2014

 - Alfred P. Sloan Foundation Research Fellow, 2014